Robust Nash equilibrium seeking based on semi-Markov switching topologies: Abstract

 \section{Abstract}

-This paper investigates a distributed robust Nash Equilibrium (NE) seeking problem in fluctuating environments.
-Specifically, the players, subject to the second-order dynamics, are considered to be influenced by external disturbances and uncertain dynamics while communicating via semi-Markov switching topologies.
-In such constantly changing network circumstances, the existence of disturbances and uncertain dynamics may directly affect the performance of most existing NE seeking algorithms.
-Moreover, the semi-Markov switching topologies may cause communication uncertainty, which are considered in NE seeking for the first time.
-To accommodate the above concerns, the following targets require to be reached simultaneously: (1) Disturbances and uncertain dynamics rejection in finite time; (2) Distributed estimation on unknown information required for players' cost functions; (3) A reasonable estimation consensus protocol under semi-Markov switching; (4) NE seeking for the second-order players.
-By combining supertwisting-based Integral Sliding-Mode Control (ISMC) with average consensus tracking, a novel robust NE seeking algorithm is constructed, incorporating an effective leader-follower consensus protocol.
+This paper investigates a distributed robust Nash Equilibrium (NE) seeking problem for second-order players subject to external disturbances and uncertain dynamics while communicating via semi-Markov switching topologies.
+To accommodate the above concerns, the following targets require to be reached simultaneously: (1) Disturbances and uncertain dynamics rejection in finite time; (2) NE seeking for the second-order players; (3) Distributed action estimation on non-neighboring players under semi-Markov switching.
+By combining supertwisting-based Integral Sliding-Mode Control (ISMC) with a leader-follower consensus protocol, a novel robust NE seeking algorithm is constructed.
 Furthermore, to lessen dispensable information transmission, a sampled-data-based event-triggered mechanism is introduced.
 Incorporating the advantages of both semi-Markov switching and event-triggered mechanism, another NE seeking algorithm is proposed.
-Through designing an appropriate Lyapunov-Krasovskii functional, it is shown that the leader-follower consensus can be achieved in the mean-square sense under event-triggered mechanism.
-Finally, a connectivity control game is formulated to illustrate the validity of the designed algorithms.
+Theoretical analysis via a Lyapunov-Krasovskii functional proves the leader-follower consensus can be achieved in the mean-square sense.
+Finally, a connectivity control game is formulated to validate the algorithms.